 So if physics can show us the truth of universal order, then why do so many people choose to adhere to coincidence instead of synchronicity?

 Here's a fun thinker for you: remember that time you almost died?
-Seriously.
 Everyone's got at least one story of "this one time, I almost died but didn't..."

 Some people think it's god/gods/God what saved them.